CodeWithVivekRaj/lru-cache-server/README.md

 ## About

 LRU Cache Server is a lightweight HTTP server built with GoLang that provides a simple caching mechanism.
 It allows users to store key-value pairs with expiration times and retrieve them later via HTTP API endpoints.

+### Key Features

+- **Simple Caching Mechanism:** Allows users to store key-value pairs with expiration times.
+- **HTTP API Endpoints:** Provides endpoints for setting, retrieving, and deleting values from the cache.
+- **Real-time Updates:** Supports WebSocket for real-time updates about cache changes.
+- **Efficient LRU Algorithm:** Uses a Least Recently Used (LRU) eviction policy to maintain cache size and performance.

+### Purpose

+The purpose of this project is to offer a lightweight and easy-to-use caching solution for applications that require temporary storage of key-value data.
+Whether it's caching API responses, session data, or frequently accessed resources, the LRU Cache Server provides a reliable and efficient way to manage and access cached data.

+### Goals

+- Provide a simple and intuitive API for interacting with the cache.
+- Ensure high performance and efficiency in storing and accessing cached data.
+- Support real-time updates to connected clients through WebSocket.
+- Maintain code simplicity and readability for easy maintenance and future enhancements.

 <!-- Installation -->
 ## Installation